antw0n/universal-database-optimizer-notes/configuration.md

 # Configuration

-This file contains notes on the configuration under which of UDO is exeuted.
+This file contains notes on the configuration under which UDO is executed.

 **Default**